 We recommend that students take History or Politics at A-level, IB Higher Level or equivalent qualification.
 You will need a curiosity not just about the past but about how we can know about the past.
 During the application process, you will be expected to demonstrate an interest in both History and Politics and will be assessed on your potential to succeed in them at Cambridge.

-Most (but not all) candidates are invited for two interviews in King's, which take place in early December.
-The aim of the interviews is to give you a chance to show the sort of historical and political curiosity and motivation that will allow you to take advantage of the opportunities for original thinking and independent work provided by studying History and Politics at King’s.
+Most (but not all) candidates are invited for interviews in King's, which take place in early December.
+The aim of the interview is to give you a chance to show the sort of historical and political curiosity and motivation that will allow you to take advantage of the opportunities for original thinking and independent work provided by studying History and Politics at King’s.

 There is no required reading material for History and Politics applications but if you would some specific material to think about, the Director of Studies in History has provided some examples of historical writing (linked below), and you may like to explore material listed under the Politics and International Relations sections on the HSPS reading list.
 You will also find further reading advice, a virtual classroom and some online lectures on the faculty website.